To get the most out of the time that you spend reading, it is essential to develop effective note-making skills.

-Jotting down notes on a reading in the margins and/or highlighting important sections can help you to better understand a text.
-As your reading requirements become more extensive, it is worthwhile learning to write effective notes - this will save you valuable researching and writing time.
+Jotting down notes on a reading in the margins and/or highlighting important sections can help you to focus and better understand what you read.
+However, as your reading becomes more extensive and purposeful, writing effective notes will save you valuable researching and writing time.
 Good note-making can help you to keep a record of what you read and record your thoughts about it while they are fresh.

-The second column is used for the page number on which you have found a particular piece of information.

 This is essential for two reasons.
-Firstly, when directly quoting you must acknowledge the page number(s) on which you located information.
-Secondly, if you need to clarify your notes, you need to be able to quickly locate the information.
+Firstly, you will need to include this information in citations.
+Secondly, if you need to clarify anything, you also need to be able to quickly locate the original information.

-The third column is used for your comments on what you read.
+Use the second column for your comments on what you read.
 What you write here will depend on your purpose for reading.
 Your comments are vital because they can give context—If reading for an assignment, you might focus on how this information relates to the assignment task, or reflect how or where you will use it in the assignment.
 Your comments may also build on what you have read and noted in the left hand column, reflect how you see this information in relation to your own ideas—or be simple notes clarifying why you thought an idea was useful.
 You can acknowledge similarities and differences with other authors, or identify questions you have, what you find confusing, or where your knowledge needs further developing.
 This is the section that encourages you to think critically about the text, to question what the author is saying and to examine the strengths and weaknesses of the author’s ideas.
 It is where you start making links between the various authors that you have read as well as to consider where and how your ideas are positioned in the research, and how they may be validated or questioned.

 Remember to use a new page for each new reading.